 Recruitment Insights Report – monthly

 The Recruitment Insights Report highlights key findings and trends in recruitment activity, recruitment difficulty and future staffing expectations.
-Each report is accompanied by an excel datafile containing time series data for each key indicator.
-Each report also features a 'Spotlight' section which explores a particular topic.
+Each report is accompanied by an excel datafile containing time series data for each key indicator

-The April 2022 Spotlight is on recruitment difficulty for truck drivers.
+The April 2022 report includes a spotlight on recruitment difficulty for truck drivers.

 The March 2022 report includes a spotlight on the job status of employers' recent hires.